dima1yefimov1dev/express-rest-api/README.md

 # RESTful API for markeptlace

 This is RESTful API service, created with MongoDB + mongoose, Express, NodeJs and TypeScript.
-This api let you make marketplace with products, which you can add, update and delete.
+This api let you make marketplace with products, which you can add, update and delete.Also here is added auth(register, login, logout) via JWT token.

 # Features